Her1t1er/Her1tier/README.md

 ## Hello.
 I'm Heritier <br/>
-Computer Engineering Student at UR.<br/>
+Computer Engineering Student at University Of Rwanda.<br/>
 Am a mobile developer.<br/>
 I also do IoT and embedded systems.<br/>